dreadl0ck/zeus/README.md

 The listed features will be implemented over the next weeks.
 After that the 1.0 Release is expected.

+- Dependencies

+     For each target you can define multiple outputs, which can be used as dependencies for other build targets.
+     Targets are skipped if no build is required.

 - Webinterface

      The Webinterface will allow to track the build status and display project information,